Pragya0810/Percentage-Probability-Evaluation-for-COVID-19-using-Machine-Learning/README.md

 Different classification models gave different accuracy for the same dataset.
 We achieved an accuracy of 90.9% from Naive Bayes and SVM classifiers while 90.8% and 91.73% from Logistic Regression and Random Forest classifiers respectively which can further be improvised when trained on a bigger dataset and with a greater number of clinical features in the dataset.

+*Click the below icon to visit my GitHub & LinkedIn profile.*

 [1]: https://www.github.com/Pragya0810
 [2]: https://www.linkedin.com/in/pragya-chhajer-5a5aa6159/